Professional Estate Litigation Lawyers

 REVIEWING WILLS AND TRUSTS

-Filing all documents and petitions to open a probate estate to protect the assets of the Estate.
+Our attorneys will file all necessary documents and petitions to open a probate estate to protect the assets of the Estate.
+This will help protect the estate from different types of claims that may be filed against the estates in probate.

-Filing all documents and petitions necessary to recover assets that have been removed from an Estate.
+If assets have been unlawfully removed from an estate, our estate litigation attorneys will file all documents and petitions necessary to defend against fraudulent transfers and recover assets that have been removed from an estate.

-Providing legal counsel to beneficiaries of a trust or legatees of a will to ensure that their interests are protected.
+Hays Firm LLC provides legal counsel to beneficiaries of a trust or legatees of a will to ensure that their interests are protected.
+The Illinois Probate Act dictates that all claims be divided into seven classes, and beneficiaries will receive their claims according to these classes.

-Yes, an Executor of an Estate may be sued if they are not performing their duties.
-While most executors complete their task to the highest standard of care, some do make unfortunate mistakes, some are caught in the middle of a feud, and others betray the very person who entrusted them with the role of managing the affairs of their Estate.
+Yes, an Executor of an estate may be sued if they are not performing their duties.
+While most Executors complete their tasks to the highest standard of care, some do make unfortunate mistakes, some are caught in the middle of a feud, and others betray the very person who entrusted them with the role of managing the affairs of their estate.

 How can I attack the validity of a will?